bmp-dot/test/index.rst

 .. figure:: ./images/sestoken.png
    :alt: sestoken
 |
--  List and search buckets the stolen credentails have access to
+-  Use aws cli to list and search buckets the stolen credentails have access to

 .. code:: bash